-- \$20,000 or - The cost of section 179 property that is also qualified zone property or qualified renewal property (including such property placed in service by your spouse, even if you are filing a separate return).
-For qualified renewal property, you must have acquired the property after December 31, 2001.
+- The cost of section 179 property that is also qualified zone property or qualified renewal property (including such property placed in service by your spouse, even if you are filing a separate return).

-For qualified New York Liberty Zone property, the maximum section 179 expense deduction is increased by the smaller of:
+For qualified New York Liberty Zone (Liberty Zone) property, the maximum section 179 expense deduction is increased by the smaller of:

-- \$35,000 or - The cost of section 179 property that is also qualified New York Liberty Zone property (including such property placed in service by your spouse, even if you are filing separate returns).
+- \$35,000 or - The cost of section 179 property that is also qualified Liberty Zone property (including such property placed in service by your spouse, even if you are filing a separate return).